Timinator2000/PySkillz/markdowns/90 - making contributions/05 - testing.md

 # Testing Your New Exercise

-Because your GitHub branch is not connected to a playground, you need to test your code locally using the following three steps.
+Since your GitHub branch isn’t linked to a playground, you’ll need to test your code locally.
+The directory structure shown below applies to step one.

-1. Navigate to the `tools` directory and set RUNNING_ON_TECH_IO to False inside `timinator_tools.py`.
-The `tools` directory is directly under the `python-project` directory as shown below.

-2. Code a solution inside `exercise_name.py` just as if you were the playground user.
-Make sure your changes are saved.

-3. Run `exercise_name_test.py`.

 📂 python-project<BR>
 &nbsp;&nbsp;&nbsp;&nbsp;📂 tools<BR>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;🗋 timinator_tools.py<BR>

+1. Go to the `tools` directory and set RUNNING_ON_TECH_IO to False inside `timinator_tools.py`.

+2. Code a solution in `exercise_name.py` just as a playground user would.
+Be sure to save your changes.

+3. Run `exercise_name_test.py`.

-When the exercise runs, you will see all the same output the user sees in the playground.
-The formatting has been changed for terminal output, but all content remains the same.
-On Tech.io, all output is directed to a "channel" and Tech.io does a beautiful job of organizing and displaying the channels.
-In your terminal output, channels are indicated on each line of output similar to this:
+When the exercise runs, you’ll see the same output that users see in the playground.
+The formatting is adjusted for terminal display, but the content is identical.
+On Tech.io, all output is sent to a “channel,” which Tech.io neatly organizes and presents.
+In your terminal, channels are shown on each output line, like this:

 ```text
 Win🎉> Success Channel on Tech.io.